Category Archives: 2006 Films

 The five chapters are each compelling in their way.

-Chapter one focuses on Arden (Toni Collette) and her relationship with her abusive mother- deliciously played by Piper Laurie.
-Arden has a love interest in Rudy (Giovanni Ribisi), who she confides in when she discovers the “Dead Girl”.
+Chapter one focuses on Arden (Toni Collette) and her relationship with her abusive mother, deliciously played by Piper Laurie.
+Arden has a love interest in Rudy (Giovanni Ribisi), whom she confides in when she discovers the “Dead Girl”.

-The film then moves to various other chapters entitled “The Sister”, “The Wife”, “The Mother”, and finally “The Dead Girl”, which is from the perspective of the murder victim when final clues are revealed.
+The film then moves to various other chapters titled “The Sister”, “The Wife”, “The Mother”, and finally “The Dead Girl”, which is told from the perspective of the murder victim as final clues are revealed.

 The last chapter is the best and most heartbreaking in my opinion.

-The casting is just wonderful as a myriad of top talents appear in the film.
+The casting is just wonderful, with a myriad of top talents appearing in the film.
 With low-budget independent films, especially before 2006, finding big stars willing to accept little pay was quite difficult.

 Moncrieff, however, scores big with the actors cast in her film.

-Mainly an all-female cast, talents like Collette, Laurie, Mary Beth Hurt, Brittany Murphy, and Marcia Gay Harden round out the all-star cast.
-Names like these could fill up a Hollywood marquee let alone a small indie like The Dead Girl.
+Mainly an all-female cast, the ensemble includes talents like Collette, Laurie, Mary Beth Hurt, Brittany Murphy, and Marcia Gay Harden.
+Names like these could fill up a Hollywood marquee, let alone a small indie like The Dead Girl.

 Speaking of Murphy, this may be the very best role of her career.
-Sadly, meeting death shortly after this film, she gives a mesmerizing performance in the title role- also known as Krista.
+Sadly, after this film, she meets her death; she gives a mesmerizing performance in the title role, also known as Krista.

 With heavy, gothic-style makeup, her character is vulnerable, having had a difficult childhood and struggling to send an enormous teddy bear to her daughter on her birthday.